Thailand Share Loss Tax Planning

 Update | March 2014

-On 18 Mar 2014, Thailand's Director-General of Revenue issued Departmental Instruction No Paw 146/2557, repealing his 08 Aug 2008 sanctioning of the corporate tax share loss tax planning scheme (as described in the below article).
+On 18 Mar 2014, the Director-General of Revenue issued Departmental Instruction No Paw 146/2557, repealing his 08 Aug 2008 sanctioning of the share loss corporate tax planning scheme (as described in this Insight).

 Tax Insight | August 2008